barry-waldbaum-rl/reat-vm-setup/README.md

 Configure DNS.

-2. Get the VMs public IP from GCP console and point your laptop browser to the IP on port 80.
+3. Get the VM public IP from GCP console.

+4. Point your laptop browser to the public IP on port 80.

-17. Sign in to VNC desktop with password 'trainee!'.
+5. Sign in to VNC desktop with password 'trainee!'.

-18. Open a terminal shell window.
+6. Open a terminal shell window.

-19. Run the following command to make sure the VMs internal IP is set and available.
+7. Make sure the internal IP is set correctly.
 If not, start another VM with the other 'awk' filter.

 ```bash
 echo $INT_IP